-Assistant Director with extensive experience and/or degree in Human Resources, Management or related field.
-Self-directed individual with supervision/leadership skills, excellent written/verbal skills, ability to work as part of a team and to assume a high level of responsibility.
-Full-time with excellent benefits.
-Respond with resume and cover letter by March 2, 2020 to: Women’s Resource Center of Northern Michigan, 423 Porter, Petoskey, MI.
+Assistant Director – to serve as part of an administrative team for a community-based nonprofit.
+A highly skilled executive with extensive experience and/or degree in Human Resources, Management or related field.
+Self-directed individual with supervision/leadership skills, excellent written/verbal skills, ability to work as part of a team and to assume a high level of responsibility, and a keen understanding of community relations.
+A comprehensive understanding of oppression, violence against women, social justice and equality is essential.
+Master’s Degree or equivalent experience.
+Reply with resume (no phone calls) to Women’s Resource Center of Northern Michigan, 423 Porter Street, Petoskey, MI 49770.
 EOE

-Cashier-clerk – friendly, dependable multitasker with great customer service, sales experience and ability to engage with customers; full and part-time positions available.
-A job with a purpose; Gold Mine revenues support essential Women’s Resource Center of Northern Michigan services.
-Apply at Gold Mine Resale Shop, 1002 Emmet Street, Petoskey.
+Cashier/clerk – friendly, dependable multitasker with great customer service, sales experience and ability to engage with customers.
+Great for everyone from students to seniors with full and part-time positions and flexible hours.
+Please wear a mask when applying at Gold Mine Resale Shop, 1002 Emmet Street or 1878 US-31 North, Petoskey, Mon-Fri 10am-4pm.
 EOE